SilviuBadic/To-do-list-JavaScript/README.md

 ## Features

-- YouTube Logo & Search button
-- Menu on the left side
-- Layout easily displayed on every kind of device
-- Grid with flex boxes (pictures and description)
+- A placeholder to enter the to do things
+- Start and end dates options
+- One interactive green Add button to be pressed after choosing the actual to do thing and dates
+- One interactive red Delete button in case we want to delete one of the rows

 ## Lessons Learned

-As I mentioned in description, I managed to learn the first steps as a front end developer.
-I've improved my skills in HTML and CSS.

-A first challenge was to easily display my main titles into three columns and to create the sidebar.
-I manage to overcome this by using flexbox (display grid & display flexbox).
-Another challenge was to mantain a nice layout even when narrowing the screen or using a bigger device.
-I managed to overcome this by using and learning new things about @media.

-It was a good starting point to understand the basics of HTML and CSS.
+The main lesson was to understand how a function works, how to work with events, how to call a function when a specific button is clicked.

+I've implemented the for loop, displayed some arrays, I've used DOM for the first time, in order to access and change the elements from the main HTML page.

 ## Optimizations

-It was a good starting point to understand the basics of HTML and CSS, and to start some new fun and interesting projects.
+It was a good starting point to understand some of the main concepts of JavaScript, to display some simple functions and give my page a bit of dynamism.

 ## Related